-Seat belts and airbags are interrelated: an airbag without a seat belt can cause serious injury and even death.
+Seat belts and airbags are interrelated: an airbag without a seat belt can cause severe injury and even death.
 So, you have to use a seat belt to avoid serious injury.
 Moreover, according to seat belt legislation, wearing seat belts at all times is mandatory.

 Seat belts and airbags are the first line of defense for protecting you in a car crash.
 Your seat belt restrains you, keeping you from flying forward into the dashboard or out of the car.
 If you have ever been in a crash, even a low-speed collision, you probably noticed your head snaps forward at impact though the seat belt kept your body in place.

 Airbags help protect your head, neck, and chest when this happens in higher-speed crashes.
 If the airbag will cushion you, why do you still need to wear the seat belt?

 The Florida seat belt law applies at all times to any car, pickup truck, and van operated on Florida roads.
 Drivers will be charged with a seat belt violation for any passenger in the front seat or anyone under the age of eighteen in the vehicle who is not wearing their seat belt.